envoyproxy/envoy-tools/envoystat/README.md

 > Admin URI.
 The script will request the `/stats` endpoint from this URI.
 Defaults to `http://localhost:9901`.

 `-p, --prefix`
 > Prefix for all given fields.
 The field names will be appended to the prefix.
-Defaults to `http.ingress_http.downstream_`.
+Defaults to an empty string.

 `-f, --fields`
 > List of fields for the given prefix.
 The field names will be appended to the prefix and used for header display.